 2. Turkish Delight (Turks Fruit, 1973)

-From Holland’s most famous film director Paul Verhoeven, Turkish Delight.
-A young Rutger Hauer, who later (like Verhoeven) made a career in Hollywood, plays a bohemian sculptor from Amsterdam who falls in love with young girl Olga.
+Turks Fruits is Holland’s most famous film.
+It was made by Dutch film director Paul Verhoeven.
+In the film, a young Rutger Hauer, who later (like Verhoeven) made a career in Hollywood, plays a bohemian sculptor from Amsterdam.
+The artists falls in love with young girl Olga.
 The story does not end well, but we see lovely scenes of Amsterdam with an enchanting soundtrack.
 Based on the novel by Dutch author Jan Wolkers.
 In 1999 Turks Fruit received the award for Best Dutch Film of the Century.

 3. Katie Tippel (Keetje Tippel 1975)